qiushiyan/math-foundations/docs/probability-basics.md

 $$</div>\EndKnitrBlock{proposition}

 Both side of the identity count the ways to break $2n$ people into $n$ partnerships.
-According to the right side, we can form partnerships by lining up all $2n$ people and making the first and the second a pair, then the third and the fourth a pair, etc. This overcounts by a factor $2^n \cdot n!$ since the order of partnerships does not matter, nor does the order inside each pair.
+According to the left side, we can form partnerships by lining up all $2n$ people and making the first and the second a pair, then the third and the fourth a pair, etc. This overcounts by a factor $2^n \cdot n!$ since the order of partnerships does not matter, nor does the order inside each pair.
 Alternatively, there are $2n - 1$ choices for people 1, $2n - 3$ choices for people 2 (or person 3 if people 2 is paired to people 1), and so on.

 ## Conditional probability